One of the amazing things about the time we’ve living in now is that there are so many options to choose from in terms of how to build your website.

 In that case, you are most likely going to be choosing between either a website builder or WordPress.

-For those who aren’t familiar with the term, site builders include services such as Squarespace, Wix, Weebly, and they offer pre-made themes into which you drop your content to build your website.
+For those who aren’t familiar with the term, website builders include services such as Squarespace, Wix, Weebly, and others, and they offer pre-made themes that you can drop your content into in order to build your website.

 You are locked into the design and the capabilities of your chosen theme.

-Obviously, I come at the issue from the point of view of a web development company, so I’m always going to be a cheerleader for WordPress because of the flexibility it provides to make your website look exactly how you want and do exactly what you want.
+Now, as you know by now, I run a website development company that specializes in WordPress development, so I’m always going to be a cheerleader for WordPress because of the flexibility it provides to make your website look exactly how you want and do exactly what you want.

-You own your website if it’s on WordPress.org.
-What I mean by that is that you can move it to another provider if you wish.
+You own your website if it’s on WordPress, and what I mean by that is that you can move it to another provider if you wish.

-Think of WordPress as the construction company you use to build the house.
+Think of WordPress as the construction company you use to build a house.

 They provide the tools and the materials.
 If you use WordPress, you’re building your website on a hosting company that gives you the ability to pick up your property and move it to another piece of land, if you wanted.

-Plus, you set the rules about what the house looks like and what you can do to it on WordPress in terms of ‘renovation’.
+Plus, you set the rules about what the house looks like and what you can do to it.

 If you’re using a site builder, you’re just renting.

 You are limited by what is allowed in terms of customization and you cannot move your website or take it with you if you decide to move to another provider.

 You’re just a visitor.
-You own nothing but the content, and even that isn’t exactly easy to extract.
+You own nothing but the content.

 WordPress gives you flexibility.

-Simply put, you can use a site builder, but consider it similar to residing in a rental unit.
+Consider it similar to residing in a rental unit.
 You can live there.
-But you’ll have to leave the entirety of that investment behind if you leave.
+But you’ll have to leave the entirety of that investment behind if you want to move somewhere else.